Secretly have a fear of change but hate to admit it? You are in good company.

 And here’s the hard truth about change…

-And in many cases, they have done something else, too.
-They have also accepted help in dealing with change.
+What do those same people who navigate fear more easily also do?
+Accept help.
 Sometimes what we need is simply a new perspective that knocks us out of our black and white thinking and has us feeling more confident.
-That can either be a mentor, a coach, a counsellor or a psychotherapist.
-If you are feeling so overwhelmed by the change you are facing you are not sure you can manage, don’t try to do it by yoursef.
-It’s a show of strength to ask for assistance and can make the way forward much more smooth then going it alone ever can.
+It’s a show of strength to ask for assistance, and can make the way forward much more smooth then going it alone ever can.

 pictures by Phil Whitehouse, And ya don’t stop, Shawn Carpenter, Celestine Chua.